appwrite/demos-for-functions/php/tweet-new-membership/README.md

 ## 🎯 Trigger

 This function is triggered by the event teams.membership.create.
 To simulate this event, go to Users on Appwrite Dashboard.
 From Teams tab, create a new team and add a new member to it.
 This will trigger the function.
 Go the logs of the function to view the output.

+## Output

+STDOUT is the response returned by Twitter which contains information about the tweet posted.